ans-group/cli/README.md

 The CLI has self-update functionality, which can be invoked via the command `update`:

 ```
-> ukfast update
+> ans update
 ```

-This command in-place updates the CLI, with the old binary moved to `ukfast.old` (`ukfast.old.exe` on Windows), should roll-back be required.
+This command in-place updates the CLI, with the old binary moved to `ans.old` (`ans.old.exe` on Windows), should roll-back be required.

 ## Shell autocompletions